larrybah/Study-Notes/C_Programming_Language.md

 | long double | LF or %LF | 10 or 16 |
 | size_t | zu or %zu | "size_t" is used to represent the size of an object. unsigned type integral.

+> There are four type modifiers in C that are used to alter the **Data Storage** of a data type:
+> > The *Long* and *short* keywords - Long increases the size of an integer data type and short reduces the size of an integer data type.
+> >
+> > The *signed* and *unsigned* keywords - these indicate whether a variable can hold negative or non-negative values respectively.
+> >
 > The Long keyword cannot be used with char or float types.
+>
+> The main difference between the `unsigned` type modifier and the `signed` type modifier is that - `unsigned` holds a larger range of positive values but cannot hold negative values.

 ### Derived Data Types